Buddy punching. Illegible ink. Spreadsheets. Calculators. Aspirin.

 Get in procedural and legal compliance.

-Relying on multiple manual approaches to tracking time and attendance opens the door for issues regarding overtime, he-said-she-said discrepancies, and conflicts with your internal policies.
+Relying on multiple manual approaches to track time and attendance opens the door for issues regarding overtime, he-said-she-said discrepancies, and conflicts with your internal policies.
 The more policies, employees, and laws you have to comply with, the more difficult it is to do everything by hand or by using two disparate systems that don’t integrate with each other.

 By using time and attendance software, you can remove some of the wiggle room for error, and also easily see if employees are not adhering to company policies.